Food writer Frances Jones-Davies’ thoughts on how to make the best aubergine dip and why they often go wrong

 - Unless you are going down the naked flame route (see above), oil the aubergines and put them in an oven preheated to 210°C for 30 minutes.

 - Put the aubergine in a medium-sized mixing bowl and mash with a fork.
+OR, I actually make this in a mini-blender because my tahini often gets a bit hard.
 Add the peeled, crushed and salted garlic.
 You may want to taste after adding just one clove, and then decide whether or not to add another clove, but we find we almost always use two.
 Add the tahini.

 - Add the lemon juice and zest and a little walnut oil.
 Grind over the pepper, and stir through some fresh parsley or mint.